ninglixu/Awesome-PointCloudRegistration/README.md

 - On the Unification of Line Processes, Outlier Rejection, and Robust Statistics with Applications in Early Vision.
 IJCV 1996

 ### Survey
+- [Nonrigid] A survey of non-rigid 3D registration. arxiv.
+2022
 - [Descriptor design] Evaluating Local Geometric Feature Representations for 3D Rigid Data Matching.
 2019 TIP
 - [Descriptor application scenario] A Comprehensive Performance Evaluation of 3D Local Feature Descriptors.
 2016 IJCV.
 - [Descriptor for indoor,outdoor] Evaluation of 3D feature descriptors for multi-modal data registration.
 2013 IC3DV